BACnet Stack

 What the code does

-The BACnet stack comes with example applications that can be run under Linux, Win32, RTOS-32, and just about any embedded microcontroller.
+The BACnet stack comes with example applications that can be run under Linux, Win32, MacOS, or BSD.
+There are also example projects for embedded systems and microcontrollers.

 Demo BACnet Applications

-To build all the demo applications under linux using the BACnet/IP datalink layer, use the familiar make command:
+To build all the demo applications under Linux/Unix/Cygwin using the BACnet/IP datalink layer, use the familiar make command:

 $ make clean all